 The higher the deductible the less expensive your premium will be, because the insurer is taking less risk of paying out for claims.

 Take your own finances into account when choosing a deductible.
 Saving money on your premium is nice, but do you have the ability to take on a larger out-of-pocket expense when making a claim?
 For example, if you set your deductible at $1,000 and your car sustains damages totaling $1,800, you will pay $1,000 and your insurance company will pay $800.

 Deductibles are normally due per incident, so you will have to pay your deductible amount out every time you make a comprehensive claim.
 The exception being if you live in a state where laws require the deducible to be waived for windshield claims.

 What happens if I don’t have comprehensive coverage?

-Without comprehensive coverage, you are unable to make a car insurance claim if your vehicle receives physical damage that is considered “other than collision” damage by your insurer.
-This leaves you personally responsible to pay for the damages, unless there is someone else found liable for the damages (such as a vandal or car thief) that are known and available for you to go after for the repair costs.
+Without comprehensive coverage, you cannot make a car insurance claim if your vehicle receives damage that is considered “other than collision” damage by your insurer.
+This leaves you personally responsible to pay for the repairs, unless there is someone else found liable for the damages (such as a vandal or car thief) that is known and available for you to go after for the repair costs.